David Finlay (wrestler)

-David Stephen Finlay (Note: When wrestling for New Japan Pro-Wrestling, his ring name is written in katakana as デビッド・フィンレー　(Debiddo Finrē).) (born 16 May 1993) is a German-born Northern Irish-American professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a former two-time IWGP Global Heavyweight Champion.
-Although NJPW recognises Finlay as the fifth leader of Bullet Club, he predominately acts as the leader of the War Dogs sub-group.
+David Stephen Finlay (Note: When wrestling for New Japan Pro-Wrestling, his ring name is written in katakana as デビッド・フィンレー　(Debiddo Finrē).) (born 16 May 1993) is a German-born American professional wrestler.
+As of March 2026, he is signed to All Elite Wrestling (AEW), where he is the leader of The Dogs stable and is a former AEW World Trios Champion with fellow stablemates Clark Connors and Gabe Kidd.

-Born in Germany to Northern Irish parents, he is a fourth-generation professional wrestler; his father, Fit Finlay, trained him before he received additional training from Satoshi Kojima and the NJPW Dojo.
+Born in Germany to Northern Irish parents, he is a fourth-generation professional wrestler; his father, Fit Finlay, trained him before he received additional training from Satoshi Kojima and the New Japan Pro-Wrestling (NJPW) Dojo.
 He frequently partnered with Juice Robinson as the team FinJuice; they are one-time IWGP Tag Team Champions.
 Along with Ricochet and Satoshi Kojima, he is also a former NEVER Openweight 6-Man Tag Team Champion.

-Since joining and leading Bullet Club, Finlay has held the NEVER Openweight Championship once, and was the inaugural IWGP Global Heavyweight Champion.
-He would regain the title a second time, with that reign becoming the longest in the title's history.
-In 2025, he won the New Japan Cup.
+Upon joining and leading Bullet Club from 2023–2026, NJPW recognised Finlay as the fifth and final leader of Bullet Club, where he predominantly acted as the leader of the War Dogs sub-group.
+During his tenure in the stable, Finlay held the NEVER Openweight Championship once, was the inaugural and a two-time IWGP Global Heavyweight Champion, and the 2025 New Japan Cup winner.
+He left NJPW in 2026 and signed with AEW that same year.